 Advise the patient to read the FDA-approved patient labeling (Medication Guide) that accompanies each prescription dispensed.
-Inform patients, families, or their caregivers of the following information before initiating therapy with fenoprofen and periodically during the course of ongoing therapy.
+Inform patients, families, or their caregivers of the following information before initiating therapy with FENOPROFEN CALCIUM, USP and periodically during the course of ongoing therapy.

 Gastrointestinal Bleeding, Ulceration, and Perforation